cobalthq/cobalt-product-public-docs/content/en/Integrations/_index.md

 - ServiceNow
 - Bitbucket

-Beta integrations are fully functional connectors that we’ve developed using [Workato](https://www.workato.com/)—a workflow automation platform that enables greater flexibility to tailor our integrations to customers’ unique workflows.
+Beta integrations are fully functional connectors that we’ve developed using [Workato](https://www.workato.com/)—a workflow automation platform that enables greater flexibility to tailor our integrations to customers' unique workflows.

 {{% alert title="Note" color="primary" %}}
 <p>You can request to enable a beta integration for a <b>single pentest</b>.
 Submit your request <b>at least 10 business days prior to the start date of your pentest</b> to allow time for configuration and testing.</p><p>We'll make every effort to accommodate all requests, but we can't guarantee that we'll fulfill all requests.
 We'll prioritize requests based on the pentest schedule.</p>